 \subsection{Extension property for partial automorphisms -- EPPA}

-A {\em partial automorphism} of an $L$-structure $\str{A}$ is an isomorphism $f : \str{D} \to \str{E}$ for some $\str{D}, \str{E}$ being substructures of $\str{A}$.
+A {\em partial automorphism} of an $L$-structure $\str{A}$ is an isomorphism $f : \str{D} \to \str{E}$ of substructures $\str{D}, \str{E}$ of $\str{A}$.
 We say that a class of finite $L$-structures $\K$ has the {\em extension property for partial automorphisms} ({\em EPPA}, sometimes called the {\em Hrushovski extension property}) if whenever $\str{A} \in \K$ there is $\str{B} \in \K$ such that $\str{A}$ is substructure of $\str{B}$ and every partial automorphism of $\str{A}$ extends to an automorphism of $\str{B}$, see~\cite{hrushovski1992,Herwig1995,herwig2000,hodkinson2003,Solecki2005,vershik2008}.
-In the following we will simply call $\str{B}$ with the property above an {\em EPPA-extension} of $\str{A}$.
+In the following we will simply call $\str{B}$ with the property above an {\em EPPA-witness} of $\str{A}$.

-For relational languages, the extension property for partial automorphisms of free amalgamation classes can be derived from the following strengthening of the extension property for partial automorphisms: \begin{thm}[Hodkinson-Otto \cite{hodkinson2003}] Let $L$ be a relational language, then for every finite $L$-structure $\str{A}$ there exists a finite clique faithful EPPA-extension $\str{B}$. \end{thm} A {\em clique faithful EPPA-extension} $\str{B}$ is an EPPA-extension of $\str{A}$ with the additional property that for every clique $\str{C}$ in the Gaifman graph of $\str{B}$ there exists an automorphism $g$ of $\str{B}$ such that $g(C)\subseteq A$.
-It is a well known fact that free amalgamation classes can be equivalently described by forbidden embeddings from a family of structures whose Gaifman graph is a clique and consequently Theorem~\ref{thm:otto-hodkinson} implies that every free amalgamation class of relational structures has EPPA.
+For relational languages, the extension property for partial automorphisms of free amalgamation classes can be derived from the following strengthening of the extension property for partial automorphisms: \begin{thm}[Hodkinson-Otto \cite{hodkinson2003}] Let $L$ be a relational language, then for every finite $L$-structure $\str{A}$ there exists a finite and clique faithful EPPA-witness $\str{B}$. \end{thm}